Managing Translation Workflows

 During this step, all untranslated content is checked against the enabled options for a matching translation.
 There are two possible options for pre-translation Translation Memory Fill-up and Machine Translation Fill-up.

 In case both pre-translation options are enabled they are executed sequentially, with Translation Memory Fill-up running first and after checking all new content, the Machine Translation Fill-up runs second on any remaining untranslated content.

 In this step you control the way your content gets translated by your collaborators.
-Enterprise plan supports community translations as an alternative, check it out in Crowdsourcing Translations.
+Premium and Enterprise plan supports community translations as an alternative, check it out in Crowdsourcing Translations.

-Containing two possible options for reviewing, "review" which is active by default and "proofread" which is available for plans Pro and Enterprise.
+Containing two possible options for reviewing, "review" which is active by default and "proofread" which is available for plans Premium and Enterprise.

 When disabling the Proofread step, strings in that state are changing to Reviewed.
 In case you want to re-enable the Proofread step Transifex internally stores that strings so that you can restore them in the Proofread state.

 This is the final state of a string and it signifies that localization is complete.
 You can use this state to connect the remaining of your workflow to Transifex.
 Here are some possible options: